 Map of the ancient cities along the Incense/Spice route – during the Nabatean and Roman/Byzantine periods (based on Bible Mapper 3.0)

-Most of the buildings were constructed in the 2nd C AD after the Nabatean Kingdom was annexed by the Romans (106AD).
+Most of the buildings were constructed in the 2nd century AD after the Nabatean Kingdom was annexed by the Romans (106AD).
 It was the last Nabatean city built along the trade route.

-At the end of the 3rd C the city was surrounded by walls.
+At the end of the 3rd century the city was surrounded by walls.
 The gate was widened after the great earthquake of 363AD that shook the Holy Land.

 The Nabateans converted to Christianity.
-Two Churches and a monastery were built in Mamshit during the beginning of the 5th C.
+Two Churches and a monastery were built in Mamshit during the beginning of the 5th century.

 The city was severely damaged after the Persian invasion (614) or the Arab conquest (636).
 Another theory suggests that the site was destroyed by a massive earthquake.
 This led to the abandonment of the city.